percona/k8spg-docs/CONTRIBUTING.md

 ### 1. Making a bug report

-Improvement and bugfix tasks for Percona's projects are tracked in [Jira :octicons-link-external-16:](https://jira.percona.com/projects/K8SPG/issues).
+Improvement and bugfix tasks for Percona's projects are tracked in [Jira](https://jira.percona.com/projects/K8SPG/issues).

 Although not mandatory, it is a good practice to examine already open Jira issues first.
 For bigger contributions, we suggest creating a Jira issue and discussing it with the engineering team and community before proposing any code changes.

-Another good place to discuss Percona's projects with developers and other community members is the [community forum :octicons-link-external-16:](https://forums.percona.com).
+Another good place to discuss Percona's projects with developers and other community members is the [community forum](https://forums.percona.com).

 ### 2. Contributing to the source tree

 Contributions to the source tree should follow the workflow described below:

-1. First, you need to [fork the repository on GitHub :octicons-link-external-16:](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo), clone your fork locally, and then [sync your local fork to upstream :octicons-link-external-16:](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).
+1. First, you need to [fork the repository on GitHub](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo), clone your fork locally, and then [sync your local fork to upstream](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).
 After that, before starting to work on changes, make sure to always sync your fork with upstream.
 2. Create a branch for changes you are planning to make.
 If there is a Jira ticket related to your contribution, it is recommended to name your branch in the following way: `<Jira issue number>-<short description>`, where the issue number is something like `K8SPG-42`.

    Create the branch in your local repo as follows: